 Sensor/transmitters are surface mounted using screws or bolts as required.
 Figure 5-1 & 5-2 provides the dimensions for both the standard and explosion-proof transmitters.
 Standard enclosures will accommodate #6 or #8 screws which are not supplied.
 For standard transmitters not equipped with Auto-Test, the sensor may be oriented either horizontally as shown in Figure 5-1 or facing downward.
+Sensor/transmitters supplied with the Auto-Test generator must be mounted with the sensor horizontal.
 For pipe mounting, special 2" pipe mounting brackets are available

-Explosion-proof transmitters mount with 1/4-20 bolts to any vertical surface.
+Explosion-proof transmitters mount to the conduit system using the 3/4" conduit hub on the enclosure.
 The sensor orientation may be either horizontal or facing downward, as shown in Figure 5-2.
 To maintain the explosion-proof integrity of the transmitter, a suitable cable entry seal must be used in accordance with the applicable electrical code.

-NOTE: Gas sensors are shipped with a protective plastic cap over the end.
+NOTE: Gas sensors not equipped with Auto-Test generators are shipped with a protective plastic cap over the end.
 This cap should be left in place to avoid damage to the sensor during installation.
-If the detection systems is to be activated within a few days of installation, the cap should be removed when installation is complete.
-Otherwise, leave the cap in place the system is to be placed in service.
+If the detection system is to be activated within a few days of installation, the cap should be removed when installation is complete.
+Otherwise, leave the cap in place until the system is to be placed in service.
 Be sure to leave the protective cap on the sensor if painting is to be done in the area of the sensor.